How to Use a Needs Assessment for Sales Success

 Success criteria help define the specific objectives and desired outcomes your potential client wants to achieve.

-By understanding their success criteria, you can align your solutions with their overarching goals and demonstrate the value your offerings can provide.
+By understanding their success criteria, you can align your solutions with their overarching goals and better demonstrate the value your offerings can provide.

 Examples:

-3. Exploring Past Efforts
+3. Exploring Past Efforts to Address the Pain

 Understanding your client’s previous attempts to address their challenges provides valuable insights into what has been tried before.